 - Systems and processes: Like a well-run kitchen, our practices need to run smoothly, involving the whole team in providing a great customer experience and the best possible treatment outcome for patients.
 The chef ensures that each member of the team knows where they fit in and what their role is.
 The chef devises systems, including systems for clear and regular communication, so that nothing falls through the cracks.

 - Lead a team: A chef leads a team.
 You need to manage your team in a way that makes them feel a part of something bigger, something worth striving for.
 You need a motivated team, and for that you’ll need to value each member, letting them know you value them.
-As chefs in our practices, we are completely dependant on our team for great customer experiences and successful patient outcomes – which means, ultimately, for the success of our entire businesses.
+As chefs in our practices, we are completely dependent on our team for great customer experiences and successful patient outcomes – which means, ultimately, for the success of our entire businesses.

 - Discipline: It’s easy to treat our patients.
 We’ve been trained for it, we’re good at it and we love it.
 But it takes discipline to recognise that we have our shortcomings and need to address and strengthen these areas.
 That means carving out time for courses or reading up on personal growth, business management, finances or marketing and then implementing what we have learnt.